 Sam Payne, Digital Development Manager & Communications Specialist - 350 Mass & Better Future Project

 Sam is a life long Massachusetts resident.
 Born and raised in Brookline, Sam became familiar with greater Massachusetts when he attended college at the Massachusetts College of Liberal Arts in the Berkshires and when he worked on Bob Massie's 2018 run for Governor.
 Since graduating with a double major in Political Science and Psychology, Sam has worked on multiple progressive campaigns and as a digital communications contractor for several local businesses.
 If we lived in a just, sustainable world, Sam would likely be focusing on art— he is an avid reader and writer, and has recently thrown himself into music production.
 Sam feels a tremendous responsibility to translate his privilege into a better future for all.

-Evan Bell, Director of Organizing - 350 Mass
+Evan Bell, Director of Organizing - Better Future Project

 Originally from Connecticut, Evan cut his teeth in organizing in the fossil fuel divestment movement as an undergraduate at Tufts University.
 Evan joined Students for a Just and Stable Future, devising retreats and direct actions.
 As an intern for Better Future Project, he staffed the Climate Summer Program and supported renewable energy campaigns.
 After moving away from the Boston area, Evan led trainings with the Sierra Club and the Powershift Network, organized with SEIU 32BJ on the airports campaign, and mentored student leaders from New York City at the Posse Foundation.
 Evan is dedicated to building stronger communities founded in justice.
-Outside of organizing, he enjoys reading, cycling, and bad horror movies.
+Outside of organizing, he enjoys reading, basketball, and bad horror movies.

 Do you like this page?